Which city is cheaper, Santa Fe or Aspen?

 Visitors will find world class skiing in Aspen.
 Near the town, there are 4 separate ski resorts.
 In town you'll find Aspen Mountain, which is known for it's black-diamond runs.
 Aspen Highlands, a couple miles away, has a mix of slopes and is less crowded.
 Buttermilk attracts many freestyle skiers and Aspen Snowmass is considered one of the best family-friendly ski areas.

-Head to Santa Fe for some great skiing and other winter activities.
+Santa Fe is a great destination for skiing with plenty areas to explore.
 There are a few good ski resorts not far from Santa Fe.
 Popular options include Taos Ski Valley, Ski Santa Fe, Pajarito Mountain Ski Area, and Sipapu Ski and Summer Resort.

-There are opportunities to sample the local cuisine in both Aspen and Santa Fe.
+There are opportunities to sample the local cuisine at great restaurants in both Aspen and Santa Fe.

 Many restaurants in Aspen have been singled out for their culinary prowess.
 The town hosts many food festivals and there is a growing selection of diverse restaurants.

-Santa Fe has a number of nationally recognized food spots and restaurants.
+The food selection at local restaurants is excellent in Santa Fe.
 Local dishes include sopaipillas made with Native American fry bread, slow-cooked beans, and anything made with red and green chile peppers.

 Aspen has the better options when it comes to nightlife.